max-david-guenther/singlepage-springboot/README.md

 # Single Page Spring Boot
-This is a simple application based on the Spring Boot framework to serve single page web pages such as web pages created with Angular.
+This is a simple application based on the Spring Boot framework to serve single page web applications such as web pages created with Angular.
 Highlighted features:
  * Take care of virtual routes all having to map to an `index.html` file.
 In other words if a path cannot be found in the  files of your application then the `index.html` is served.
  * Serve multiple localized versions of the same application.
 This is useful if you use the default localization mechanism of Angular where you compile once for each locale.
  * Serve the right locale of your application based on a cookie and the `Accept` header.
 The cookie, if present, takes precedence over the `Accept` header.